 The HS2 Eastern leg is looking increasing likely to be scrapped, leaving many major cities off the high speed network.
 However, Railfuture has a cheaper and better alternative plan.
+There could still be a return of 186 mph (or faster) trains to Leeds – image by RP Marks.

 The eagerly awaited Integrated Rail Plan has been delayed, leading to fears of cutbacks or cancellations to investment in the North of England’s railways.